hypo69/hypo/pytest/gemini - set 1/en/product/header.md

 * **Edge Case Handling:** Added `test_get_project_root_no_marker`  to cover the case where the marker files are not found.

 * **File Existence Checks:** Included `FileNotFoundError` handling.
 The original code lacked this and could fail unexpectedly if the files were missing.
-The tests now demonstrate correct behavior in the event a file is not found.
+The tests now demonStarte correct behavior in the event a file is not found.

 * **Comprehensive `settings_file_invalid`:**  The `settings_file_invalid` fixture now creates an intentionally invalid `settings.json` to test the error handling.